mitogen-hq/mitogen/docs/ansible.rst

 When file-based logging is enabled, one file per context will be created on the local machine and every target machine, as ``/tmp/mitogen.<pid>.log``.

+If you are experiencing a hang, ``MITOGEN_DUMP_THREAD_STACKS=1`` causes every process to dump every thread stack into the logging framework every 5 seconds.

 Getting Help
 ~~~~~~~~~~~~